-Patricia reached out to a number of charities and was awarded funding from our charity Children Today and the Bopuran Trust “John James was over the moon when we told him he’d be able to get his trike and we just can’t believe the difference it has made to him.
+Patricia reached out to a number of charities and was supported by Children Today and the Boparan Trust “John James was over the moon when we told him he’d be able to get his trike and we just can’t believe the difference it has made to him.
 Physically it’s really helping make his leg stronger as he’s doing physiotherapy himself every day without realising – whilst he can only walk short distances he was even able to take part in sports day this year!

 “The trike has also really helped build his self-confidence back again.
 After his accident John James didn’t want to even look at his leg or for anyone to come near him.
 Now he’s much more willing to go outside and play whereas before he would want to stay in.
 He can go out with his friends and brothers and sister and ride his trike alongside them which is great for building his social skills back again and when he has friends over it’s usually the first thing he shows them as he’s so proud of it!
 I never thought the same bubbly boy he used to be would ever come back – and it’s thanks to this trike!”

 You can listen to Patricia’s interview about John James on BBC Radio Foyle on 25th July 2018 by clicking on the play button below.